How Jennifer Tilly ‘Molded the Universe’ to Land Her ‘Bullets Over Broadway’ Oscar Nom – to Harvey Weinstein’s Chagrin

 She was serene, unaffected by any knots of anxiety.
 Wiest, her co-star, was heavily favored to scoop the award.
 And when she did, Tilly smiled and applauded from her seat on the aisle.

 “Everybody knew Dianne was going to win, unless there was somebody backstage handing the wrong envelope to the presenter,” Tilly said.
-“But I was in the room where it happens, as they say in ‘Hamilton,’ where is where I always wanted to be.
+“But I was in the room where it happens, as they say in ‘Hamilton,’ which is where I always wanted to be.
 I was very happy, genuinely, when Dianne made a lovely, gracious reference to me in her speech.
+I’ve always been a huge fan of Dianne’s.
 It was a beautiful night with wonderful memories.”

 At Miramax’s Oscars afterparty, Tilly finally stood face to face with the one person who had been more surprised by her Oscar nomination than she was.